Ayman-Shakil192/origin-health-challenge/README.md

 This challenge is a Single Page Application (SPA) that displays a list of images from the development machine and allows the user to sort them by category.
 The project is built using the React Framework.

+The link to the images can be found [here](https://drive.google.com/file/d/1sgFxJ3q3ZqJ003U0NU3TaAp30xEGDd9q/view)

 ## External Libraries used

 The above challenge was completed with the help of